al-dev93/p14hnet-al-2303/README.md

-# Project 14 HRnet manages the records of employees of the company WealthHealth
+# HRnet project manages the records of employees of the company WealthHealth

 ## Context of the project